Last updated: November 5, 2021

 Step 7.
-To complete the update, click the Restart your device button.
+To complete the update, click the Restart button.

 Step 8.
 Re-visit the About Chrome OS page.
 Your Chromebook is up to date now displays along with the new version number.

 Finally, click on the notification or See what’s new link to check out what’s new with your Chromebook in the latest Chrome OS release.